MasiMasinga/Contact-Rolodex/README.md

 # Contact Rolodex

- Contact Rolodex is a web application that helps you manage your contacts.
-It allows you to create, read, update and delete contact information using an intuitive interface.
+Contact Rolodex is a web application designed to assist you in managing your contacts.
+It provides an intuitive interface for creating, reading, updating, and deleting contact information.

-The app is built with Next.js on the frontend with Material UI, Node.js and Express on the backend, and PostgreSQL as the database.
-The UI design was done using Figma.
+The application's frontend is built using Next.js with Material UI for styling.
+Storybook has also been used for UI component development and documentation.
+Cypress is used as the testing framework to ensure the application functions as expected.

+On the backend, Contact Rolodex utilizes PostgreSQL as the database to store contact information securely.

+The UI design for the application was created using Figma, ensuring a visually appealing and user-friendly experience.

 ## Features
 The main features of the app include: